neuefische/web-exercises/sessions/backend-basics/chance/README.md

   - install via `npm install chance`
   - import via `import Chance from "chance";`
   - instantiate Chance so it can be used: `const chance = new Chance();` (you can do this outside the `createServer()` callback)
-  - use the Change documentation to find out how to create
+  - use the Chance documentation to find out how to create
     - a random person name and save it to a variable: `name`,
     - a random person age and save it to a variable: `age` and
     - a random web profession and save it to a variable: `profession`.